Job outlooks for Paramedical occupations

 Newfoundland and Labrador

-The employment outlook will be good for Paramedical occupations (NOC 3234) in Newfoundland and Labrador for the 2022-2024 period.
+The employment outlook will be moderate for Paramedical occupations (NOC 32102) in Newfoundland and Labrador for the 2024-2026 period.

 The following factors contributed to this outlook: